ereilly89/chicago-housing-rental-app/README.md

 # RentalApp

-A Chicago housing rental service web application
+A Chicago housing rental service web application using Node.js and MongoDB.

 Installation